 ● Mondays at 5:30 p.m. in the Chapel (men)

 ● Thursdays at 10:00 a.m. in Room 312 (women)

 Get The Materials

-The Book and Study Guide are available for $18 at the Welcome Desk or in the church office.
-Scholarship is available if needed.
+The Book will be available for $15 at the Welcome Desk or in the church office.
+Contact Marcie Watson, Director of Spiritual Transformation, at (319) 365-1494, ext.
+107, firstname.lastname@example.org, or sign up online below.
+Scholarships are available if needed.

 Renovaré teaches that “freedom comes not from the absence of restraint but from the presence of discipline.
 When we are on the spot, when we find ourselves in the midst of a crisis, it is too late.
 Training in the spiritual disciplines is the God-ordained means for forming and transforming the human personality so that when we are in a crisis we can be “response-able”—able to respond appropriately.”

 Each week group members are challenged with a spiritual discipline to help them concentrate on their relationship with God.
 What are these spiritual disciplines?
 They include prayer, study, rest, service, simplicity, and celebration.
 The Renovaré workbook describes spiritual disciplines as “an intentionally directed action by which we do what we can do in order to receive from God the ability to do what we cannot achieve by direct effort.”
 It is not in us, for example, to love our enemies.
 We might desire to love our enemies, but the strength to love our enemies is simply not within our natural abilities—we cannot do it by ourselves.